AlekzNet/Cisco-ASA-ACL-toolkit/README.md

 * asa.exp - expect script to remotely get the configuration, access-groups and access lists
 * asa.list - list of Cisco ASA firewall IP's and hostnames
 * asasort.sh - sort and separate ACLs by name.
+* asasearch.sh - search rules with matching IPaddresses (first in src, then dst) in all ACLs
 * test.acl - test ACL
 * [ipaclmatch.py](https://github.com/AlekzNet/Cisco-ASA-ACL-toolkit/blob/master/doc/ipaclmatch.md) - utility to search for rules matching IP-addresses, the networks they belong to, subnetworks, and generate a proto-policy.
 * [optimacl.py](https://github.com/AlekzNet/Cisco-ASA-ACL-toolkit/blob/master/doc/optimacl.md) - optimizes a proto-policy (by aggregating, removing overlapping rules, etc)